Flucloxacillin is an antibiotic.

 What to do about:

-- diarrhoea and vomiting – drink plenty of water or other fluids.
+- diarrhoea and being sick (vomiting) - drink plenty of water or other fluids.
 It may also help to take oral rehydration solutions you can buy from a pharmacy to prevent dehydration.
 Don't take any other medicines to treat diarrhoea or vomiting without speaking to a pharmacist or doctor

 Pregnancy and breastfeeding